Nutritional Therapy Westbourne, Bournemouth

-When I am not working on the shop floor I divide my time seeing clients in the clinic room, offering personalised 1:1 nutrition consultations, and offering my time teaching workshops as 'nutritionist in the community'.
-I am actively involved within the diocese of my church helping others to explore their unique giftedness.
-I have often been told that "I see the whole person" .....I believe that having a deeper understanding of ourselves and what brings us joy (as opposed to stress!) is as important to health as good nutrition.
+Over the last 3 years I have been actively involved in a Teaching role within the Diocese of Portsmouth helping others to discover their purpose & explore their unique giftedness.
+I have often been told that "I see the whole person" .....I believe that having a deeper understanding of ourselves & those around us and a sense of what brings joy (as opposed to stress!) is as important to health as good nutrition.

 Key Questions to Ask

 Is the Nutritional Therapist both experienced and well qualified?

 Yes.
 For full details of my background, qualifications and ethos go to the Practititioner page